Discharge petition: Usage

-Uses since 1985
+Since 1985

 Successful discharge petitions, in which the process was carried to its conclusion, rather than the bill dying or the leadership allowing the bill out of committee (since as noted above, the leadership has simply relented on some bills with pending petitions) are very rare.

 In 1985, a discharge petition was filed on the Firearm Owners Protection Act, known as McClure–Volkmer.
 The Act was a scaling back of gun control legislation that made it easier for gun shows to operate without government interference.
 The Senate passed the bill, but House Judiciary chair Peter W. Rodino, Jr. (D–New Jersey) declared it "dead on arrival".
 In response, the National Rifle Association launched a strong campaign to pass the bill in the House via discharge petition.
 Rather than let the Senate version of the bill out of committee, Rodino instead proffered a compromise piece of legislation with William J. Hughes (D–New Jersey).
 However, the discharge petition succeeded and the Senate version was passed after minor amendments were added.

 In 1993, the Discharge Petition Disclosure Bill was passed by the House, which made the rule change requiring public disclosure of signers.
 This bill was itself filed with a discharge petition.
-The Balanced Budget Amendment received 218 signatures twice, in 1992 and 1993; however, it did not pass the Senate.
+The Balanced Budget Amendment received 218 signatures twice, in 1992 and 1993; however, it did not pass the House.

 In 2002, the discharge petition was successfully used to pass the Bipartisan Campaign Reform Act, known as McCain–Feingold in the Senate and Shays–Meehan in the House.
 Starting in 1997, several attempts were made to bring it to the floor via the discharge petition.
-Once it finally passed then the Senate passed it 60–40, narrowly avoiding a filibuster.
+After it finally passed the House, the Senate approved it by a vote of 60 to 40, narrowly overcoming a filibuster.